timescale/docs.timescale.com-content/tutorials/replication.md

 An important complementary setting to `synchronous_commit` is `synchronous_standby_names`.
 This setting lists the names of all replicas the primary database will support for synchronous replication, and configures *how* the primary database will wait for them.
-This setting is required for `synchronous_commit` mode that isn't `off`.
 The setting supports several different formats:

 * `FIRST num_sync (replica_name_1, replica_name_2)` - This will wait for